-The S55 is a new mobile phone (Portable Device) from Siemens operating in 900 MHz, 1800 MHz and 1900 MHz frequency range.
+The C56 is a new mobile phone (Portable Device) from Siemens operating in the 800 MHz and 1900 MHz frequency range.
 The device has an integrated antenna.
-The system concepts used are the GSM 900, GSM 1800 and PCS 1900 standards including GPRS capability.
+The system concepts used are the GSM 850 and PCS 1900 standards including GPRS capability with 1 TX slot.

-The objective of the measurements done by IMST was the dosimetric assessment of one device in the PCS 1900 standard.
-Since the GPRS software was not available for the SAR test, the measurement results for the GPRS position were multiplied by 2 (to simulate GPRS Class 10).
+The objective of the measurements done by IMST was the dosimetric assessment of one device in the GSM 850 and PCS 1900 standards.
 The examinations have been carried out with the dosimetric assessment system "DASY3".